THE BIG RESET: The Long-Term Value of Innovation in Times of Crisis

-You are watching the second panel discussion of The Big Reset: From Crisis Mode To Entrepreneurial Mindset.
-What are the new business models that will change the game for startups, for corporations, social enterprises, and why not – for the public sector.
+During the online conference The Big Reset: From A Crisis Mode to Entrepreneurial Mindset, we have discussed what are the new business models that will change the game for startups, for corporations, social enterprises?

 Disruptive innovation normally starts at the lower end of the market.
 This means that challenging economic times are actually great for starting new game-changing projects as businesses and consumers alike are exploring options to satisfy their needs in a new and more cost-effective manner.
 It’s an opportunity for companies to embrace new technology and business models and quickly gain an otherwise unattainable competitive advantage.